 Boat trips to explore the lake and the surrounding forest can be arranged at the Park Headquarters.
 Early morning is the best time to appreciate the magnificent scenery, with mist rising from the lake as the sun rises slowly above the forest.
 Sunsets can also be spectacular, and offer a better chance of seeing and hearing forest birds, whilst midday is ideal for birdwatchers wishing to see the huge flocks of waders feeding on trapped fish.
 The narrow longboats can penetrate some distance into the forest, offering an excellent close-up view of huge stilted tree roots and the chance to see monkeys and squirrels.

-Loagan Bunut is approximately 120km or 3 hours by road from Miri, with half the journey along gravel roads.
+Loagan Bunut is approximately 130km or 2 hours by tar sealed road from Miri.
 A number of travel agents in Miri operate tours to the park.
-If you wish to travel independently, there is a regular bus service, and a somewhat quicker but more expensive 4WD service from Miri to Long Lapok, a small town about 15 km from the Park Headquarters.
+If you wish to travel independently, and a somewhat quicker but more expensive 4WD service from Miri to Long Lapok, a small town about 15 km from the Park Headquarters.
 Leave the bus at Lapok Bridge and enquire at one of the nearby coffee shops for private transport to the park.
 If there is a group of you the fare will be a few Ringgit each, but if you are travelling alone you may have to pay for the entire van or 4WD.
-If you have a reservation at Mutiara Hostel, they will normally meet and transport you from Lapok Bridge.
+If you have a reservation at Mutiara Bunut Homestay, they will normally meet and transport you from Lapok Bridge.
 Check with the National Parks Booking Office in Miri for timetables and fares.